Skip to content

 Deep brain stimulation

 Surgery may be recommended when the disease is advanced and the patient no longer responds to pharmacological treatment.
 In this case, electrodes are implanted into specific areas of the brain to electrically stimulate neurons.
 The procedure is known as deep brain stimulation.
-It may have beneficial effects, but does not prevent continued progression of the disease.
+It may have beneficial effects, but does not prevent the disease from progressing.

 Physical activity

-More generally, physical activity and regular stretching and balance exercises can contribute to maintaining mobility and good postural balance.
+More generally, physical activity along with regular stretching and balance exercises can contribute to maintaining mobility and good postural balance.

-Historically committed to neuroscience, Servier is focusing its research efforts on the discovery of targeted therapies that slow the progression of Parkinson’s disease, as well as clinically-related conditions grouped under the term atypical parkinsonism, and selected movement disorders.
+Historically committed to neuroscience, we’re focusing our focusing its research efforts on the discovery of targeted therapies that slow the progression of Parkinson’s disease, as well as some other selected movement disorders.

 In June 2021, Servier and French biotech Oncodesign Precision Medicine announced the selection of a preclinical drug candidate that acts upon a protein affected in Parkinson’s.
-In September 2022, Servier acquired an exclusive worldwide license option to this drug candidate, and the phase I study began.
+In September 2022, Servier acquired an exclusive worldwide license option to this drug candidate.
+The Phase I program, is ongoing.

-We are developing this drug candidate for and with patients to better meet their needs.
-This is why we have been partnering for several years with the patient association, Parkinson Europe.
+We are developing this drug candidate for and with patients to ensure it can better meet their needs.
+This is why we have been partnering for several years with the patient organization, Parkinson Europe,, with whom we are regularly in contact stepsover the course of drug development phases to get patients’ and feedback.

 REMEMBER